 Lady Rowena of Tremaine Quotes in Poe's Stories

 The Poe's Stories quotes below are all either spoken by Lady Rowena of Tremaine or refer to Lady Rowena of Tremaine.
-For each quote, you can also see the other characters and themes related to it (each theme is indicated by its own dot and icon, like this one: Note: all page and citation info for the quotes below refers to the Penguin Classics edition of Poe's Stories published in 2006.).
+For each quote, you can also see the other characters and themes related to it (each theme is indicated by its own dot and icon, like this one: Note: all page numbers and citation info for the quotes below refer to the Penguin Classics edition of Poe's Stories published in 2006.).

 The night waned; and still, with a bosom full of bitter thoughts of the one only and supremely beloved, I remained gazing upon the body of Rowena.

 Lady Rowena of Tremaine Character Timeline in Poe's Stories

 The timeline below shows where the character Lady Rowena of Tremaine appears in Poe's Stories.
 The colored dots and icons indicate which themes are associated with that appearance.